Evinced raises $17M to speed up accessibility testing for the web – TechCrunch

-Because accessibility problems can happy in so many ways, it often takes a lot of manual code review to catch the errors.
+Because accessibility problems can happen in so many ways, it often takes a lot of manual code review to catch the errors.
 Even a team thinking about making their site fully accessible from the start — which should be everyone — can miss that this script doesn’t hook into that variable right if this menu is opened, and so on.

 There’s automated code review, but it can be slow and bulky.
 Evinced is making a powerful, streamlined tool that checks a website in a fraction of a second while you’re using it, presenting the problems in a way that’s easy for devs to share and address.
-It also doesn’t trip up on the fancy, javascript-heavy web apps that millions use today.
+It also doesn’t trip up on the fancy, JavaScript-heavy web apps that millions use today.

 Here’s an example of a modern website that looks fine but is obviously (for demo purposes) riddled with accessibility issues.
 The video gives a good breakdown of what this part of the Evinced product does: